▼ Scroll Down to Begin ▼

 Official McLaren F1 Team 2021 – Lando Norris, Daniel Ricciardo Livery

-NHRA Winston Drag racing ran 20 week-end races a year, all televised on either ABC, TNN, or espn.
-Pomona, California, the oldest track, hosted the opening race in February and the closing race (the championships) in October. two races had Winston as the title sponsor–the Winston Select in Rockingham, North Carolina, and the Winston Select Finals in Pomona.
-I regularly attended the event in Baytown, Texas.
+“I subscribed to National Dragster for over a decade because the sport was called NHRA Winston Drag Racing.
+It was an oversized newsprint magazine, averaging 150 pages an issue and published 48 times a year.
+(It now publishes 24 issues a year and has an online edition.)
+NHRA Winston Drag racing ran 20 week-end races a year, all televised on either ABC, TNN, or ESPN.
+Pomona, California, the oldest track, hosted the opening races in February and the closing races (the championship) in October.
+Two venues had Winston as the title sponsor–the Winston Select in Rockingham, North Carolina, and the Winston Select Finals in Pomona.
+I regularly attended the annual event in Baytown, Texas.
 One racing team was sponsored by RJ Reynolds: “Smokin’ Joe’s Funny Car.”
 Thus at Pomona and Rockingham, you could watch the RJ Reynolds Smokin’ Joe car compete in an RJ Reynolds’ cigarette brand-named race in a sport with RJ Reynolds as the cigarette brand name title sponsor.
 This would be the equivalent of the Marlboro Yankees playing in the Marlboro World Series of Marlboro Major League Baseball.

-When I wrote my article on motorsports in the New York State Journal of Medicine, I likened it to a bloodsport, cited it as having a death rate comparable to marines in the Viet Nam War, and called for a ban on televised races because of the end-run around.
+“When I wrote my article on motorsports in the New York State Journal of Medicine (“Automobile racing: slaughter on tobacco road”), I likened it to a bloodsport, cited it as having a death rate comparable to marines in the Viet Nam War, and called for a ban on televised races because of the circumvention of the cigarette ad ban on TV.
 As a result, the story got picked up over the wire services, and I was invited to go on CNN to debate Humpy Wheeler, president, and general manager of Charlotte Motor Speedway.
-The host was a great sports reporter (CNN used to do sports news until ESPN emerged) named Nick Charles.
-I took the commuter train from Manhasset, Long Island to Penn Station, across the street from which was CNN.
-Humpy Wheeler was a no-show, so it was a good story for my side.
-Somehow I was also invited to write a guest commentary for National Speedsport News (NSN), the only newspaper (a weekly) that covered all motorsports.
-I was sitting next to a guy on a plane that week and saw that he was reading NSN.
-I mentioned that I was interested in motorsports, too (I didn’t say why at first) and asked him which articles he was reading.
-He started talking about some crazy doctor that was trying to get races off TV.
-I casually told him that was me.
-We wound up having a great discussion.
+The host, Nick Charles, was a great sports reporter (CNN used to do sports news until ESPN emerged).
+Wheeler was a no-show, so it was a good empty-chair debate.
+As a result I was invited to write a guest commentary for the weekly National Speedsport News (NSN), the only newspaper that covered all motorsports.
+Not long afterwards, I was on a plane and noticed that the fellow sitting next to me was reading NSN.
+When I said that I was interested in motorsports, too he started talking about a guest editorial he’d just read by some crazy doctor who was trying to get races off TV.
+Even after I confessed to having written the piece, we wound up having a great conversation.

-NO RACES TODAY! … if the politicans get their way.
+“NO RACES TODAY! … if the politicians get their way.”

-I also received a nice letter from a fellow named Robert Post commending me on the NYSJM article (Automobile Racing: Slaughter on Tobacco Road).
-Turns out he was a historian at the Smithsonian Museum of American History who was writing a history of drag racing.
-He told me I nailed it.
-Drag racing had been a local pastime for generations in countless small towns–not just dangerous street racing but organized in each locale.
+“I also received a nice letter from Robert Post, historian at the Smithsonian Museum of American History who was writing a history of drag racing, commending me on the New York State Journal of Medicine article .
+Drag racing, he pointed out, had been a local pastime for generations in countless small towns.
 It kept generations out of trouble, channeling their energies into automotive skills.
-When RJ Reynolds became the title sponsor of the NHRA, he told me, the company also took over events at local venues, effectively taking over a grassroots activity…and driving the local venues into the ground.
+In 1975, when RJ Reynolds became the title sponsor of National Hot Rod Association (NHRA, founded in 1951), the company also took over events at local venues, effectively coopting a grassroots activity…and driving the local venues into the ground.

 Alan Blum, MD